A p-multigrid method enhanced with an ILUT smoother and its comparison to h-multigrid methods within Isogeometric Analysis: Conclusions

-Numerical results, obtained for the Poisson equation in $2$D on a quarter annulus and an L-shaped domain and the convection-diffusion-reaction equation on the unit square have been presented when using $p$-multigrid as a stand-alone solver or as a preconditioner within a BiCGSTAB method.
-For all configurations, the number of iterations needed when using ILUT as a smoother are significantly lower compared to the use of Gauss-Seidel.
-CPU times have been presented for te proposed $p$-multigrid method with different smoothers, showing a significant improvement in solution time when adopting ILUT as a smoother.
-The quality of the $p$-multigrid has been compared to an $h$- multigrid method with a non-standard smoother.
-Results show that, at the cost of higher set-up costs, solving the linear system of equations is faster with $p$-multigrid.
-Finally, $p$-multigrid with ILUT has been succesfully applied to solve linear systems of equations arising from THB-spline discretizations.
+The $p$-multigrid method using ILUT as a smoother has been compared as well to an $h$-multigrid method with a non-standard smoother \cite{tak1}.
+Result show that the total solving costs are lower when adopting $h$-multigrid with this smoother due to the lower setup costs of the smoother.
+Finally, the $p$-multigrid method has been succesfully applied to solve linear systems of equations arising from THB-spline discretizations.
 In general, a significantly lower number of iterations was needed compared to the use of Gauss-Seidel as a smoother.
-For a limited number configurations, a higher fillfactor of $2$ (instead of $1$) was necessary to achieve convergence.
+For a limited number of configurations, a higher fillfactor of $2$ (instead of $1$) was necessary to achieve convergence.

 Future research will focus on the application of $p$-multigrid methods for higher-order partial differential equations (i.e. biharmonic equation), where the use of basis functions with high continuity is necessary.
-Furthermore, the proposed $p$-multigrid method will be compared with state-of-the art solvers within IgA.
+Furthermore, local smoothing within the $p$-multigrid method should be considered to make it more efficient for THB-spline discretizations.
 Finally, the use of block ILUT as a smoother in case of a multipatch geometry will be investigated.